 - 2 stalks celery (chopped)

 - 1 tablespoon liquid smoke (I used Mesquite)

 - 1 tablespoon fresh parsley (chopped)

-- Prepare short ribs: In a shallow plate whisk together the flour, salt and pepper.
+- In a shallow plate whisk together the flour, salt and pepper.
 Dredge the short ribs through the flour mixture, making sure all sides are covered in flour.

-- Sear short ribs on all sides: In a large Dutch oven, heat the olive oil over medium-high heat.
-Add the ribs, only half of them at a time, do not over crowd them and sear them on all sides, about 3 to 4 min per side until browned.
+- In a large Dutch oven, heat the olive oil over medium-high heat.
+Add the ribs, only half of them at a time, do not over crowd them and sear them on all sides, about 3 to 4 minutes per side until browned.
 Repeat with remaining ribs.
 Remove the ribs from the pot and set aside.

-- Saute veggies: In the same pot add the onions, carrot, celery, garlic and saute for about 3 to 4 minutes or until the onion has softened and the garlic is aromatic.
+- In the same pot add the onions, carrot, celery, garlic and saute for about 3 to 4 minutes or until the onion has softened and the garlic is aromatic.

-- Garnish and serve: Remove the rosemary and thyme from the pot, then garnish with parsley.
+- Remove the rosemary and thyme from the pot, then garnish with parsley.
 Serve hot over mashed potatoes.

 Notice: Nutrition is auto-calculated for your convenience.
 Where relevant, we recommend using your own nutrition calculations.